tremaines/cab201_gameoflife/README.md

 ## Build Instructions

-1. Unzip the Project folder with your unzipper of choice.
+1. Unzip the folder with your unzipper of choice.
 2. Navigate into the "Life" folder.
 3. Double click the "Life.sln" file to open in Visual Studio.
 4. Once open, ensure the "Solution Configuration" (located below "Debug" and to the right of the undo and redo buttons) is set to release mode.